Camping and Hiking With Your Dog: What You Need to Know

 Bring enough food and water.
 This may be obvious but you need to account for the extra exertion your dog will be experiencing.

 Include pet items in your first aid kit if necessary.
 Our Pet CPR & First Aid class can give you all the information you need to prepare for and treat common issues.
+You can also take a Wilderness First Aid Class with CPR Seattle to help your human hiking companions.

 Make sure your pet is either microchipped or has a tag with your contact information clearly legible.
 Include a rabies vaccination tag as well.